ppad-tech/secp256k1/README.md

 A sample GHCi session:

 ```
+  > -- pragmas and b16 import for illustration only; not required
   > :set -XOverloadedStrings
-  > -- b16 import not actually required for use; just for illustration here
+  > :set -XBangPatterns
   > import qualified Data.ByteString.Base16 as B16
   >
   > -- import qualified